zen-xu/harlequin-risingwave/README.md

 ## Installation

-`harlequin-risingwave` depends on `harlequin` and `risingwave-postgres`, so installing this package will also install these packages.
+`harlequin-risingwave` depends on `harlequin` and `harlequin-postgres`, so installing this package will also install these packages.

 ### Using pip